Skip to Main Content

 Type

-• Set the Publication category as Scientific and then Peer-reviewed.
-The Ministry of Education publication type A1 Journal article – refereed will be chosen automatically.
+• Set the Publication category to Scientific and then Peer-reviewed.
+The Ministry of Education publication type will be chosen automatically, in this case A1 Journal article - refereed.

-• You can add different Publication status depending on if your article is in preparation, submitted, accepted or published.
+• Add Publication status depending on whether the article is in preparation, submitted, accepted or published.

 Publication information